Harrison365/UpShift/README.md

 ## UpShift

-Welcome to UpShift!
+# Welcome to UpShift!

 A React-Native/Firebase App that allows motorbike enthusiasts to find new friends to ride with.
+They can chat with one another and plan future riding routes.

 To watch our demo video, click here >>